 Serious head injuries that result in brain bleeding or swelling should be treated in an emergency room as soon as possible.
 This type of injury can be life threatening and should not be taken lightly.
 If you suspect your child may have a concussion, they should be evaluated at After Hours Kids.
 Any head injury with symptoms more than just pain where the child hit his/her head is likely a concussion and should be evaluated.
 Head injuries often happen in the evening and the Pediatric Nurse Practitioners at After Hours Kids are available late into the evening to evaluate your injured child and give you peace of mind.

 The first step in treating a child’s head injury involves gathering their health history.
 The Pediatric Nurse Practitioner at After Hours Kids performs a neurological exam.
 Usually, a diagnosis is made and the Pediatric Nurse Practitioner gives your child a detailed treatment plan, along with activity restrictions, if needed.
-If a concussion is diagnosed, a follow-up appointment will be recommended in 48-72 hours after injury at SportsSafe, a pediatric concussion clinic (Can we add link to SS page).
+If a concussion is diagnosed, a follow-up appointment will be recommended in 48-72 hours after injury at SportsSafe, a pediatric concussion clinic.

 If symptoms are severe, occasionally a child will be referred to Dell Children’s Medical Center for evaluation to consider imaging (CT scan of the head).